Laevistrombus canarium: Distribution

 Laevistrombus canarium is native to the coastal waters of the Indo-Pacific region.
 Its westernmost distribution is India, including Andhra Pradesh, Tamil Nadu (Gulf of Mannar, Tuticorin, Rameswaram), and the Andamans.
 It occurs in Sri Lanka (Eastern province, Trincomalee), Thailand, Borneo (Brunei, Sabah), Indonesia (Moluccas, Saparua, Tanjungpinang, Batam, Bintan, Riau Islands) and the Philippines (Cebu Island, Polillo Islands, Palawan).
 It is also found further east in Melanesia, including Yos Sudarso Bay in New Guinea, Papua New Guinea, Malaita and Guadalcanal in the Solomon Islands, New Caledonia, Kioa Island in Fiji, and New Hebrides.
 The species is known to occur in Queensland, Australia, and north to Vietnam, Taiwan, and southern Japan.

-Detailed information is available about its distribution in the Straits of Johor area and some other parts of Malaysia, where it has been reported from the Tanjung Adang Shoal, Merambong Shoal, Tanjung Bin, Tanjung Surat, Tanjung Buai and Pasir Gogok in the Johor Straits, Pulau Tinggi, Pulau Besar and Pulau Sibu, in eastern Johor, Port Dickson and Teluk Kemang in Negeri Sembilan, Pulau Pangkor, Pulau Langkawi and Cape Rachado.
+Detailed information is available about its distribution in the Straits of Johor area and some other parts of Malaysia, where it has been reported from the Tanjung Adang Shoal, Merambong Shoal, Tanjung Bin, Tanjung Surat and Pasir Gogok in the Johor Straits; in Pulau Tinggi, Pulau Besar and Pulau Sibu, Port Dickson and Teluk Kemang in eastern Johor, and Negeri Sembilan, Pulau Pangkor, Pulau Langkawi, Cape Rachado, and Kilat in the western Johor Straits.